How to Master Phone Photography

 It's important to become acquainted with the different modes on your phone.

-As you become more familiar with using your phone camera, don’t hesitate to experiment with your Camera app’s various settings and modes.
+As you become more familiar with using your phone’s camera, don’t hesitate to experiment with the various settings and modes in your Camera app.

 *With Pro mode, you can control various aspects of your camera settings, such as white balance, ISO, focus, contrast, and more.